 Salt and Vinegar Chicken Wings are totally addicting!
-This crispy, fried chicken wing recipe is so easy to make at home you’ll be making them all the time!
+This crispy, fried chicken wing recipe is always a hit for parties and game days!

 Chicken wings are so addicting, they’re worse than potato chips.
 You really can’t stop at 1.
 Dozen.
 When we make this chicken wing recipe we buy an alarming amount of chicken wings.

 Because whether you’re making these wings for a party or just for dinner, you want to make sure you have enough to go around.

 Can You Bake These Chicken Wings Or Use An Air Fryer?

 There is something to be said about a fried chicken wing.
 Am I Right?
 That’s the kind of chicken wing that you’re going to get when you go out or order from a restaurant – fried.
 That’s why they tastes so damn delicious.

 So you can bake these Salt and Vinegar Chicken Wings!
 Follow some tips from our baked garlic parmesan chicken wings recipe, and they will definitely be delicious.

 How about an air fryer?
 Yep, an air fryer will give you the best results if you really don’t want to break out the oil for a deep fry!
 But don’t be afraid to deep fry at home, there’s just a few tips you need to follow to be safe and effective!

 - Only fill your pot halfway with oil, or even slightly less than half so the oil won’t boil over when you add the chicken wings